railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 Sales Quotations
 ================

-In OpenERP, a quotation and an order are handled by the same underlying object, but in different states.
-You can consider an order to be a quotation that has evolved because it has been confirmed by the customer.
+In OpenERP, a quotation and an order are handled in the same form (a Sales Order), but in different states.
+You can consider an order to be a quotation that has evolved, because it has been confirmed by the customer.
 Or, conversely, that a quotation is an order that has not been validated or cancelled yet.
-All of the orders and quotations in the system can be reached using the menu :menuselection:`Sales --> Sales --> Sales Orders`.
+Both your quotations and sales orders can be opened using the menu :menuselection:`Sales --> Sales --> Sales Orders`.

 To enter details of a new quotation, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and then select :guilabel:`New`.
 OpenERP opens a new window allowing you to enter data into a new blank quotation form.
+You can also create a quotation directly from an opportunity, as explained in a previous chapter.

 .. figure:: images/sale_quotation_new.png
    :scale: 75